inadaze/forest_backend/README.md

 # Queries
 select idea from branches where id in (select branch_id from trees where seed_id='moon_seed');
 select idea from branches inner join trees on branches.id=trees.branch_id where trees.seed_id='moon_seed';

+## Seeds not yet a tree
+select id from seeds where id not in (select seeds.id from seeds inner join trees on trees.seed_id=seeds.id);